Old Trafford: Conversion to all-seater

 The club's resurgence in success and increase in popularity in the early 1990s ensured that further development would have to occur.
 In 1995, the 30-year-old North Stand was demolished and work quickly began on a new stand, to be ready in time for Old Trafford to host three group games, a quarter-final and a semi-final at Euro 96.
 The club purchased the Trafford Park trading estate, a 20 acre site on the other site of United Road, for £9.2 million in March 1995.
 Construction began in June 1995 and was completed by May 1996, with the first two of the three phases of the stand opening during the season.
 Designed by Atherden Fuller, with Hilstone Laurie as project and construction managers and Campbell Reith Hill as structural engineers, the new three-tiered stand cost a total of £18.65 million to build and had a capacity of about 25,500, raising the capacity of the entire ground to more than 55,000.
 The cantilever roof would also be the largest in Europe, measuring 58.5 m from the back wall to the front edge.
 Further success over the next few years guaranteed yet more development.
 First, a second tier was added to the East Stand.
 Opened in January 2000, the stadium's capacity was temporarily increased to about 61,000 until the opening of the West Stand's second tier, which added yet another 7,000 seats, bringing the capacity to 68,217.
 It was now not only the biggest club stadium in England but the biggest in all of the United Kingdom.
 Old Trafford hosted its first major European final three years later, playing host to the 2003 UEFA Champions League Final between Milan and Juventus.

 From 2001 to 2007, following the demolition of the old Wembley Stadium, the England national football team was forced to play its games elsewhere.
 During that time, the team toured the country, playing their matches at various grounds from Villa Park in Birmingham to St James' Park in Newcastle.
-From 2003 to 2007, Old Trafford hosted 12 of England's 23 home matches, more than any other stadium.
+In that period, Old Trafford hosted 14 of England's 34 home matches, more than any other stadium.
 The latest international to be held at Old Trafford was England's 1–0 loss to Spain on 7 February 2007.
 The match was played in front of a crowd of 58,207.